5 Home Safety Tips For Seniors

 To live alone as an elderly person, a number of considerations must be taken into account.
 According to the National Institute of Health (NIH), the top concerns for elderly adults planning to live alone include:

-• Transportation: For many older adults, driving becomes a safety concern.
-However, there are a number of resources available to help the elderly get to where they need to go including Oak Street Health’s own shuttle or through Eldercare.
+- Transportation: For many older adults, driving becomes a safety concern.
+However, there are a number of resources available to help the elderly get to where they need to go, including local agencies and the Accessible Transportation Resource Center.

 Thankfully, many of these areas of concern can be addressed adequately, so long as they are planned for in advance.